HAVI TRAINING FACULTY

 Denver, CO

-Johnnie joined GRASP in July 2008 and has over 25 years of experience working with youth in the community by supplying constructive alternatives to gangs and other destructive activities.
+Johnnie Williams joined GRASP in July 2008 and has over 25 years of experience working with youth in the community by supplying constructive alternatives to gangs and other destructive activities.
 Some of Johnnie’s other duties at GRASP are facilitating support groups and healing circles, managing a black and brown unity grant, managing the outreach team for a 2 million dollar OJJDP grant and managing a hospital based intervention program.
 He is actively involved in several non-profit organizations within the community that focus primarily on educating teenagers on gaining and preserving self- respect, finding a positive purpose in life, learning to be more responsible, learning to make good choices as well as becoming community contributors and future role models.

 Johnnie is skilled in crisis intervention, group facilitation, child abuse prevention, life skills, building communities, violence prevention, alcohol, and drug counseling, eventually becoming a criminal justice specialist and addiction counselor.
 Johnnie was instrumental in developing successful program curriculums and group activities for Faces (Family advocacy Care Education and Support), Shaka Franklin foundation, GRASP and The Gilliam youth program clients that contributed to the increased success rate for these organizations.
 Johnnie also has exceptional skills in overall event management, coordination, marketing, public relations, financial management, and security implementation for the non-profit, local government and private sectors.